cccb/sanic/README.md

 ### 🐧 w/o Nix

-Use these Make targets for convenience:
+Use these Make targets for your convenience:

 - `run`: Run project
 - `build`: Compile project